LicensePro

 How to Apply: Step-by-Step

-Check Denver Zoning Requirements
+Check Denver zoning requirements

-Before applying, verify that your business location in Denver's Denver County is properly zoned for your intended use.
-Contact the Denver planning department.
+Before applying, verify your business location in Denver's Denver County is properly zoned for your intended use.
+Contact the Denver planning department for a zoning verification letter.

 Collect all necessary paperwork including food handler course completion, online or in-person certification test, proof of passing score.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Protect Your Denver Business